NasimMahdinazhad/Data-Analysis-Portfolio/README.md

 ## Portfolio Projects
 This section lists data analytics projects with short overviews of the tools used.
 ### Rockbuster Stealth LLC
-Rockbuster Stealth LLC, a former global movie rental chain, plans to launch an online video rental service using its existing film licenses.
+**Description:** Rockbuster Stealth LLC, a former global movie rental chain, plans to launch an online video rental service using its existing film licenses.
 The dataset includes information on film inventory, customers, payments, among other things.
-The goal of this project was to support the company’s online launch strategy by answering key business questions with data-driven insights.
-This project includes the following steps: data loading into the PostgreSQL database, data cleaning and preprocessing, EDA (exploratory data analysis), and presenting results by creating visualizations.
+This project includes the following steps: data loading into the PostgreSQL database, data preprocessing, EDA (exploratory data analysis), and presenting results by creating visualizations.

-**Key questions:**
+**Goal:** The goal of this project was to support the company’s online launch strategy by answering their following key business questions with data-driven insights.

 _● Which movies contributed the most/least to revenue gain?_